What is Geography?

 How will I be assessed?

-2016 is a year of exciting change for A level geography as the new specification begins.
-Assessment details are TBC.
+2016 is a year of exciting change for A level Geography nationally as the new specification begins.
+Here at Alton College we will study AQA A level Geography.

 The course is now linear with final exams at the end of the 2 year period and a fieldwork project taught over the 2 years.

-Independent Investigative Geography (course work) based on the topics will have 20% weighting of the final mark.
+Independent Investigative Geography (course work) 20% of total

-Many geographers study geography or related subjects at university.
+Each year we are delighted how many of our geographers study Geography or related subjects at university.
+Geography is considered one of the eight facilitating subjects by the Russell Group of universities.
 It is also a subject accepted to gain entry into the world of business, science, and technology and beyond!
-Geography opens up a wide range of job opportunities, e.g. travel writer, diplomat, disaster manager, regional developer, surveyor, civil engineer, etc. We have students who have progressed to Oxbridge, studied Geography to doctorate level and enjoyed Earth Sciences courses.
+We have students who have progressed to Oxbridge, studied Geography to doctorate level and enjoyed Earth Sciences courses.
 The Royal geographical Society provides further information.

-All students will be expected to provide their own textbook, stationery, computer disks and calculators (where appropriate).
-Any further costs are outlined below:
+All students will be expected to provide their own textbook, stationery, data sticks and calculators (where appropriate).
+Any further costs are outlined below.
+Please note these are approximate and subject to change:

 Day field trips to East London and Hayling: £20